How Should Testers Handle Boredom?

 • Check for attachment

-• Check the subject line and see if it has the correct date and a consistent title, etc.4
+• Check the subject line and see if it has the correct date, a consistent title, etc.4

-The process is our immunity from boredom, over-the-top enthusiasm, distraction, fatigue and anything else you can think of.
-I wish I thought this through in time for the interview to make an impression.
+The process is our immunity from boredom, over-the-top enthusiasm, distraction, fatigue, and anything else you can think of.
+I hope I thought this through in time for the interview to make an impression.
 Well, better late than never!

-About the author: This great advice is given by STH team member Swati.
+About the author: This great advice was given by STH team member Swati.

 Please comment and let me know if you agree with my reasoning or not.
 What methods have helped you stay focused at work?